maim-lain/renpy/dating-sim.md

 <br>

-The code for the game is now super simple and everything about a girl character can be accessed directly from her object instead of a dozen different variables and labels.
+The code for the game is now simple, short, and everything about a character can be accessed directly from her object instead of a dozen different variables and labels.

 <br>
 <br>